Skip to content

 Conclusion:

-In conclusion, enabling or disabling the Page colors feature in Microsoft Edge can significantly enhance the browsing experience, particularly for users with specific visual needs.
+So, turning the Page colors feature on or off in Microsoft Edge can really improve your browsing, especially if you have specific visual needs.
 Here are some key points to remember:

 • Accessibility: Page colors support users with vision impairments, color blindness, or light sensitivity.